ohnosequences/sbt-s3-resolver/Readme.md

 * [`new EnvironmentVariableCredentialsProvider()`](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/EnvironmentVariableCredentialsProvider.html) which loads credentials from the environment variables
 * [`new InstanceProfileCredentialsProvider()`](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/InstanceProfileCredentialsProvider.html) which loads credentials from the Amazon EC2 Instance Metadata Service

-You can find other types of credentials providers in the [AWS Java SDK docs](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/AWSCredentialsProvider.html)
+You can find other types of credentials providers in the [AWS Java SDK docs][`AWSCredentialsProvider`].

 If you have [different profiles](http://docs.aws.amazon.com/AWSSdkDocsJava/latest/DeveloperGuide/credentials.html#credentials-file-format) in your `~/.aws/credentials` file, you can choose the one you need by setting